Consensys/orion/docs/Configuring-Orion/TLS.md

 ## Getting Started with TLS

-To have Orion generate certificates, start the nodes with the TLS trust mode set to `whitelist` for `tlsclienttrust` and `tlsservertrust` until the `tlsknownclients` and `tlsknownservers` files are populated.
+To have Orion generate certificates, start the nodes with the TLS trust mode set to `insecure-no-validation` for `tlsclienttrust` and `tlsservertrust` until the `tlsknownclients` and `tlsknownservers` files are populated.
 When the files are populated, restart the nodes with the TLS trust mode set to `whitelist` for `tlsclienttrust` and `tlsservertrust`.